saurabhdhule2005/delta_demo/README.md

 # delta_demo
-This is a demo for git &amp; git-hub class
+This is a demo for git &amp; git-hub class.